 How to know if you have found a drinks tray…?

-The drinks tray will look similar to the tea tray, being of similar shape, having handles but it will be of a smaller size than the tea tray.
+The drinks tray will look similar to the tea tray, being of similar shape and also having handles, but it will be of a smaller size than the tea tray.

 How to know if you have found a gallery tray…?

-Unlike the above snuffer trays weren’t used to serve drinks they were produced so households had a receptacle to hold their candle snuffer on once used.
+Unlike the above, snuffer trays weren’t used to serve drinks, they were produced so households had a receptacle to hold their candle snuffer once used.